logto-io/docs/docs/docs/references/users/README.md

 A _role_ is a group of permissions that you can grant to users.
 Using roles makes it easier to grant, revoke, and adjust permissions than assigning permissions to users individually.

+You cannot update the user's _role names_ using Admin Console for now.
+Stay tuned.

 :::info

 For example, only the users whose roles names contain `admin`, i.e., the admin users, have permission to use Admin Console and Management API in Logto.